zopyx/pp.server/docs/source/README.rst

 In addition there is experimental support for generating EPUB documents using ``Calibre`` (www.calibre.org, open-source).

-In addition the Produce & Publish server provides a simple conversion API for converting format A to B (as supported through LibreOffice or OpenOffice).
-The conversion is build on top of ``unoconv``.

 The web service provides only synchronous operation.

 Requirements
 ------------

-- Python 3.6 or higher, no support for Python 2.x
+- Python 3.8 or higher, no support for Python 2.x

 - the external binaries

   - PrinceXML: ``prince``,
-  - PDFreactor up to version 7: ``pdfreactor``,
-  - PDFreactor version 8 or higher: ``pdfreactor.py``,
+  - PDFreactor: ``pdfreactor.py``,
-  - Unoconv: ``unoconv``
   - Speedata Publisher: ``sp``
   - Calibre: ``ebook-convert``
   - WKHTMLTOPDF: ``wkhtmltopdf``